AminBhst/brisk/README.md

 Brisk is powered by a high-performance engine that delivers the highest possible download speed across the entire duration of the download.

 The key features of the engine include:
-- **Dynamic Connection Spawn:** Downloads begin with a single connection, with more connections dynamically added on the fly.
+- **Dynamic Connection Spawn:** Downloads starts with a single connection and as they progress, new connections are added on the fly and without interfering with one another.
+This ensures that a higher number of connections are used only when necessary, significantly improving the download speed of small-to-medium sized files.
-- **Dynamic Connection Reuse:** Completed connections are reassigned to assist other active connections, maintaining the maximum number of concurrent connections to maintain the highest possible download speed.
+- **Dynamic Connection Reuse:** After a connection completes receiving its designated byte range, it is immediately reassigned to assist another connection.
+This means that finished connections actively contribute to the overall download process by handling portions of other busy connections' byte ranges.
+As a result, the engine maintains as many active connections as possible, ensuring that download speeds remain consistently at their peak.
 - **Automatic connection reset:** Hanging connections will be reset automatically.

 ## :globe_with_meridians: Browser Integration